gtortone/dt5751-fe/README.md

 * ana.exe: a batch program that creates most of the same histograms as protoDisplay.exe
 * midas2root.exe: a program to convert the MIDAS data to ROOT Tree.
 NOT YET WRITTEN!

+Some of the other important classes are:

+* TV1725RawData: this class does the decoding of the V1725 banks happens.
+* TV1725Waveform: this class makes the plots of the V1725 waveforms.

 ### Accessing MIDAS files

 The MIDAS files are temporarily being served here: